How To Clean A Belly Button Piercing

 Making sure you know how to clean your new belly button piercing is a big deal.
 That’s how you’ll prevent common complications from ruining your new piercing.

-But knowing what to do isn’t enough.
-You have to commit to spending the time to actually do it. cleaning your belly button piercing regularly has to become one of your top priorities for the first few weeks after you get your piercing.
+Although, knowing what to do isn’t enough.
+You have to commit to spending the time to actually do it.
+Cleaning your belly button piercing regularly has to become one of your top priorities for the first few weeks after you get your piercing.

 Why Cleaning Your Belly Button Piercing Is So Important